 A Panel Discussion with Patrice Bensimon, Dr. Rochelle Saidel, and Dr. Amy Traver

 Producing Silence: Hollywood, the Holocaust, and the Jews

-The KHRCA unveils its newest original exhibition discussing the impact of the Holocaust, the Nazi party, and antisemitism and its effect on the production and censorship of the American film industry.
+The KHRCA's newest original exhibition discusses the impact of the Holocaust, the Nazi party, and antisemitism and its effect on the production and censorship of the American film industry.
 This exhibit is an attempt to capture and explore some of the tensions that Hollywood faced during the 1930-1942 years.
 The industry was aware of its enormous potential to influence public opinion, and yet was submitting to German and American pressure to negotiate its way with Nazi bureaucrats until a few years after the outbreak of the war.
-Curated and research by KHRCA Scholar-in-Residence Rabbi Isidoro Aizenberg, we will hold a series of events in connection with this exhibit including film screenings and lectures.
+This exhibit was curated and researched by Rabbi Isidoro Aizenberg, KHRCA Scholar-in-Residence.

 In the Land of the Shahs: Jewish Lives in Persia/Iran

 Come see our newest exhibition documenting the rich history of the Jews of Persia/Iran.
 The exhibit focuses extensively on World War II, the golden period under the last Shah, the Islamic revolution, and recent struggles of Jews with antisemitism and Holocaust denial.
 Curated and research by Rabbi Isidoro Aizenberg and was produced with the involvement of the local Iranian/Persian community and scholars.
 It contains ver 43 historic, archival, and modern day imaes that help to tell this unique story.